ericamlucas/ericamlucas.github.io/_pages/publications.md

 **P- and S-wave velocity structure of central West Antarctica: Implications for the tectonic evolution of the West Antarctic Rift System**.
 Earth and Planetary Science Letters 546.
 [https://doi.org/10.1016/j.epsl.2020.116437](https://doi.org/10.1016/j.epsl.2020.116437)

+## In prep.
+Lucas, E.M., Gomez, N., Latychev, K., Yousefi, Y., in prep.
+The Impact of Regional-Scale Variability in Upper Mantle Viscosity on Glacial Isostatic Adjustment in West Antarctica.

+Sadai, S., Pollard, D., Dong, Y., Karmalkar, A., Lucas, E.M., Gomez, N., DeConto, R., Condron, A., in prep.
+Future Climate and Sea Level Projections Using a Coupled Antarctic Ice Sheet – Climate Model.
+For submission to Nature Climate Change.